D3N14LD15K/Bugcash/README.md

 ```

 ## Steps
+Change the script permissions to execute: chmod +x
 Run the script and select the type of program.
 1 for BBP or 2 for VDP.
 Enter the session cookie when prompted for authentication.
 The script extracts engagement URLs and in-scope targets.